peterprk0/M3_LNP_TUTORIAL/README.md

 Check out the files there.
 Essentially, you would need the files that are necessary for generating the production run .tpr

-Have a look in the `forcefield` directory and examine the `LIP_A.itp` file, which is the topology based on CHARMM36.
+Have a look in the `forcefield` directory and examine the `SM102-H.itp` file, which is the topology based on CHARMM36.
 Soon, in step 3, we will come back here and change the mass values.

 ```
 cd  forcefield
-vim LIP_A.itp
+vim SM102-H.itp
 ```

 ## 2) Atom-to-bead mapping